 The Honolulu South Shore location provides us with two of the best Hawaii Scuba diving sites on Oahu, the YO-257 shipwreck and the Sea Tiger shipwreck.
-The van ride from Waikiki hotels to the Kewalo Basin Harbor only takes about 10 minutes.
+Your drive from Waikiki hotels to the Kewalo Basin Harbor only takes about 10 minutes.

 The YO-257 is arguably the most exciting Hawaii shipwreck scuba diving site.
 There are actually two ship wrecks to see at this site: The San Pedro (80 feet long) rests only 30 meters from the YO-257 (190 feet long).
 This is definitely a two for one dive.
 You can expect to see an abundance of Hawaii Marine life such as white-tip reef sharks, eagle rays, schools of tropical fish.
 Maximum depth is 100 feet.

 This reef is a great Hawaii dive site with several resident white-tip reef sharks.
 While scuba diving in Honolulu, You can expect to see eels, puffer fish, butterfly fish and Hawaiian green sea turtles.
 This dive site in Hawaii is also a great spot for finding Hawaii octopus about the reef.
 Maximum depth is 30 feet.